Getting on the Air

 - CHIRP software This free software can be found on the internet and is used to program the PL tones and offsets for local repeater use.
 Chirp.danplanet.com The PL tones/offsets can also be programmed manually.

 - Mag Mount antenna $30-$40 for your mobile operation.
-It comes with a PL-259 connector, so you may need an SO-239 cable SMA Male to UHF PL-259 connector ($10-$20) to bridge the antenna to the hand held radio.
-Attach the antenna to the roof of your vehcle, running the coax out of the window.
+It comes with a PL-259 connector, so you may need a cable (pigtail) with an SO-239 SMA female to PL-259 connector ($10-$20) to bridge the antenna to the hand held radio.
+Attach the antenna to the roof of your vehicle, running the coax out of the window.
 Shut the door gently.
 There are plenty of ham operators who would be happy to drill holes in your vehicle for a more permanent installation.
 Ask around.

 - Nagoya SMA female antenna for hand held radio.
 This is a longer rubber duck style antenna that is somewhat better than the stock antenna that comes with a handheld.
 Good for ambulatory use (walking around operations).